Towards UV-Models of Kinetic Mixing and Portal Matter IV: Quartification: Non-hermitian Gauge Boson Masses and Mixings

 where $X_L=v_1^2+v_3^2+v_4^2+v_5^2+u_1^2+u_2^2$ and $X_R=v_1^2+v_3^2+v_4^2+v_5^2+u_3^2+u_4^2$.
 Note that $V_L-U_L$ have their masses split by electroweak scale vevs only as they form an $SU(2)_L$ doublet.
 Finally, in the $(W',U'^\dagger,V')$ basis we find

 where $X'=u_1^2+u_2^2+u_3^2+u_4^2$.

 There are many things to observe about these results, beginning with the most obvious ones arising from $M^2_{33}$: $U'$ is massless and $W',V'$ are degenerate.
 The masslessness of $U'$, alluded to above, is the result of the requirement of preserving $U(1)_{em}$ as well as $U(1)_D$ down to low mass scales so that the Higgs in the (anti-)triplet representations only break $SU(3)'$ down to $SU(2)'$.
 Clearly $U'$ must be a rather massive field with $M_{U'} \gsim $ a few TeV or so and thus we must employ an additional Higgs scalar with vevs beyond those found in the $H_i$ which transforms differently under $SU(3)'$.
 The simplest possibility is is to employ an $SU(3)'$ octet, \ie, $\Omega$, that is an $(1,1,8,1)$ representation under $3_c3_L3'3_R$, which will not influence the fermion masses discussed above, will not contribute to the masses of the Hermitian gauge bosons that we will discuss in the next Section, nor to the masses of the other NHGB which are all $SU(3)'$ singlets.
+Note that this additional scalar representation represents an explicit breaking of the apparent symmetry $Z_4$ among the gauge fields and fermions dictated by anomaly freedom and the various $[SU(3)]^4$ group factors but, as we've noted above, we've {\it not} assumed that such a symmetry exists as part of our present discussion.
+We will return to this issue later below.
 As is well-known, the vevs of an $SU(3)$ octet acting on (anti-)triplet representations can be expressed as

 subject to the constraint that the sum of these vevs satisfies $\sum_i w_i=0$ due to the tracelessness of the octet.
 This results in a shift, $\Delta M^2_{33}$, in $M^2_{33}$ that is given by

 thus resolving our problem with the $U'$ mass (under the assumption that the vevs $w_i \gsim$ a few TeV or so and that $w_3\neq w_2$) and also simultaneously removes the $W'-V'$ mass degeneracy, not that this was a problem in any way.
 From this result it is easy to imagine that the $U'$ may be the lightest of the three $SU(3)'$ NHGB.